Creating test VMs via GitLab CI

 # api.py import json from flask import Flask, request, make_response as response app = Flask(__name__) @app.route("/") def index(): text = request.args.get('text') json_type = 'application/json' json_accepted = json_type in request.headers.get('Accept', '') if text: words = text.split() reversed_words = [word[::-1] for word in words] if json_accepted: res = response(json.dumps({'text': reversed_words}), 200) else: res = response(' '.join(reversed_words), 200) else: res = response('text not found', 501) res.headers['Content-Type'] = json_type if json_accepted else 'text/plain' return res

-- Accepts a text string as input in the
+- Accepts a text string from the

 -

-:touch wsgi.py
+directory:touch wsgi.py

 -